 We produce our very popular den building leaflet.
 We also move out of the attic room into a small warehouse.

-Son number two arrives and we start our Mud Campaign in collaboration with Jan White.
+We start our Mud Campaign in collaboration with Jan White.
 This is to encourage outdoor play and interaction with natural materials as a part of every child’s continuous provision in an early years settings, particularly through mud play and mud kitchens.

 As part of this campaign Muddy Faces continued to promote and celebrate International Mud Day on 29th June by adding further resources to our free mud pack.

 We start to produce our own wood products, handmade from materials sourced from sustainably managed woodlands in the UK.
 This has become an increasingly popular and expanding range.
 It’s amazing to know that by choosing a UK-grown wooden item you are supporting the viability and management of UK woodlands for future generations, whilst at the same time not depleting the world’s resources by buying an imported plastic toy.
-It is a difficult process to achieve, as every piece of our wood is lovingly cut by hand (not machine harvested), stored under cover, then turned into one of our products.
+It is a difficult process to achieve, as every piece of our wood is lovingly cut by hand, stored under cover, then turned into one of our products.

 We produce our first catalogue.
 Each year we aim to dedicate space in the catalogue to help support people to get outdoors and the organisations that support this aim.